Battle of Atakpamé

-Akyem who joined up with the Oyo Empire and the Kingdom of Dahomey in and around Atakpamé in Togo.
+Akyem who joined up with the Kingdom of Dahomey under the Oyo Empire in and around Atakpamé in Togo.

 Prelude

 During the 18th century, the Ashanti Empire was beset by a host of rebellions.
 This was due in large part, to the empire's policy of allowing conquered rulers a fair amount of autonomy as long as they paid tribute and provided military contingents when ordered.
-The asantethene during this period was Kusi Oboadum, who had ascended the throne in 1750.
+The asantehene during this period was Kusi Oboadum, who had ascended the throne in 1750.
 During his reign, the southern states under Asante's influence such as Denkyira, Wassa, Twifo and Akyem became openly hostile and threatened the empire's commercial routes to the coast.
 This was not only a threat to Asante's commercial interests but to its national security, since its supply of firearms came from the coast.